Mint Tourmaline: Freshness That Makes Cents January 2021!

 Just like spinel, tourmaline has had a long history of being mistaken for other precious stones like emeralds and rubies.
-In fact some iconic gemstones that were once thought to be rubies or sapphire have turned out to be tourmaline.
-Modern science classifies tourmaline as a group of boron silicate minerals that derive their varied colours from a number of minerals such as iron, manganese, titanium and copper.
-Tourmaline has been mined for ages, as is evident with the discovery of a carved figurine of Alexander the Great discovered in India in the 200-300 BC.
-Today, the tourmaline is mined in various locations around the world like Brazil, Afghanistan and a few African countries.
+In fact, some iconic gemstones that were once thought to be rubies or sapphire have turned out to be tourmaline.
+Modern science classifies tourmaline as a group of boron silicate minerals that derive their varied colors from several minerals such as iron, manganese, titanium, and copper.
+Tourmaline has been mined for ages, as is evident with the discovery of a carved figurine of Alexander the Great discovered in India in 200-300 BC.
+Today, the tourmaline is mined in various locations around the world like Brazil, Afghanistan, and a few African countries.
 However one of the most prolific sources remains the USA, where tourmaline was first discovered in Maine in 1822.
-The 1870’s and the 1880’s saw the discovery of tourmaline mines in San Diego and riverside counties in California.
-These discoveries have made the USA the biggest producers of red-pink tourmaline and green tourmaline in the world even today.
+The 1870s and the 1880s saw the discovery of tourmaline mines in San Diego and Riverside counties in California.
+These discoveries have made the USA the biggest producer of red-pink tourmaline and green tourmaline in the world even today.

 Flash forwarding to the 2010 decade and tourmalines are one of the most expensive semi-precious gemstones in the world.
-In fact in some cases, these stones are more expensive than precious stones like diamonds, rubies and emeralds of the same calibre.
+In fact, in some cases, these stones are more expensive than precious stones like diamonds, rubies, and emeralds of the same caliber.
 The discovery of additional mines in African countries like Congo opened up a new vista of opportunity.
 The buyer of this generation was looking for something more than a big bright dazzling stone.
-This philosophy permeated through the industry and lighter colored stones like the mint tourmaline from Congo which were earlier discarded, found a new following.
+This philosophy permeated through the industry and lighter colored stones like the mint tourmaline from Congo which were earlier discarded found a new following.
 Looking to move away from intense colors, the fresh, bright open color of mint tourmaline provides a sense of freshness and youth, along with being easy on the wallet, when compared to Paraiba tourmaline or watermelon tourmaline.
-In fact as of today, #minttourmaline is a growing hashtag with over 8k reps on instagram, while # mintgreentourmaline has over 9k tags.
+In fact, as of today, #minttourmaline is a growing hashtag with over 8k reps on Instagram, while # mintgreentourmaline has over 9k tags.

-This is testament to the fact that not just jewellers and retailers are promoting this unique gemstone but that customers are steadily getting more and more curious about it.
-There is a very subtle but marked difference between the mint tourmaline and the seafoam or seagreen tourmaline.
-Mint tourmaline has minimal or no blue hue whereas the latter do possess some amount of visibly distinguishable blue.
+This is a testament to the fact that not just jewelers and retailers are promoting this unique gemstone but that customers are steadily getting more and more curious about it.
+There is a very subtle but marked difference between the mint tourmaline and the seafoam or sea green tourmaline.
+Mint tourmaline has minimal or no blue hue whereas the latter does possess some amount of visibly distinguishable blue.
 The green pastel hue is a refreshingly different color in a market that is saturated with blue gemstones.
 These can be and are used in a variety of ways, ranging from the central stone in an engagement or statement ring to offsetting a larger stone.
-Thus for jewellers and retailers, investing in loose mint tourmaline gemstones is the way to go this decade.
+Thus for jewelers and retailers, investing in loose mint tourmaline gemstones is the way to go this decade.

 What Makes Mint Tourmaline Engagement Rings Tick

 Subtle, yet elegant mint green tourmaline engagement rings are an extremely lucrative investment for the youth today.
-There are quite a few arguments in favour of it.
+There are quite a few arguments in favor of it.

 2. Evergreen Palette:

-The Mint color has grown steadily in popularity ever since the 1920’s and has come back in fashion every few decades.
-With more and more jewellery and gemstone cutters indulging in a zero waste practice where lighter colored stones aren’t discarded but used incorporated into the setting.
+The Mint color has grown steadily in popularity ever since the 1920s and has come back in fashion every few decades.
+With more and more jewelry and gemstone cutters indulging in a zero-waste practice where lighter colored stones aren’t discarded but used incorporated into the setting.
 They bring out a nice balance of colors and enhance the more chromatic gemstones.